 Sex Discrimination, Harassment, Misconduct and Retaliation Title IX at Washington and Lee University

-Washington and Lee University strives to foster a safe and healthy sexual culture.
+Washington and Lee University strives to foster a safe and healthy environment.
 Mutual respect, communication, and a high regard for the well-being of others are examples of the characteristics expected of members of the W&L community.